kintone-workshops/React-x-REST-API-Workshop/Snippets_Debug.md

 ### `npm run upload` failed?
 _@kintone/customize-uploader not working?_ Let's try the following:

-(1) Verify that customize uploader was installed globally
-* `npm install -g @kintone/customize-uploader`

-(2) Verify that the .env login info is correct (including the password)
+(1) Verify that the .env login info is correct (including the password)
 * ⚠️ Make sure your login info is inside the `.env` file & **NOT** the `.env.example` file!
 * ⚠️ Verify that KINTONE_BASE_URL input is correctly formatted:
   * ✅ Correct Format: `https://example.kintone.com`